codepath/android_guides/Creating-and-Using-Fragments.md

 #### Without ActionBarSherlock

 To setup tabs using ActionBar and fragments, you need to add a `TabListener` implementation to your application which defines the behavior of a tab when activated.
-A good default implementation is:
+A good default implementation is just adding this to `FragmentTabListener.java`:

 ```java
 package com.codepath.example.simpletabsdemo;